 The right side of the screen shows all fader paths.
 Paths can be selected from here or by pressing the fader assign button.
-A surround master can be part of a memory isolation selection, but its spill paths cannot be individually isolated from memory recall.

 The buttons on the left side of the screen allow settings for the selected path to be chosen for isolation.
 ISOLATE ALL selects all the settings to be isolated for the selected channel or group.